KNowledgeOnWebScale/DIVIDE/saw2019/evaluations/real-time-comparison/README.md

 # DIVIDE: Adaptive Context-Aware Query Derivation for IoT Data Streams

-This folder contains supportive material for the evaluations in the paper "DIVIDE: Adaptive Context-Aware Query Derivation for IoT Data Streams" submitted to the 1st International Workshop on Sensors and Actuators on the Web ([SAW2019](http://saw.gitlab.emse.fr/2019/)) workshop at [ISWC 2019](https://iswc2019.semanticweb.org/).
+This folder contains supportive material for the evaluations in the paper "DIVIDE: Adaptive Context-Aware Query Derivation for IoT Data Streams" submitted to the 1st International Workshop on Sensors and Actuators on the Web ([SAW2019](http://saw.gitlab.emse.fr/2019/)) at [ISWC 2019](https://iswc2019.semanticweb.org/).
 This paper is currently under review.

 ## Contents